Nilotinib: Other

-Novartis announced on April 11, 2011, that it was discontinuing a phase III trial of nilotinib as the first-line treatment of gastrointestinal stromal tumor (GIST) based on the recommendation of an independent data monitoring committee.
+Novartis announced in April 2011, that it was discontinuing a phase III trial of nilotinib as the first-line treatment of gastrointestinal stromal tumor (GIST) based on the recommendation of an independent data monitoring committee.
 Interim results showed Tasigna is unlikely to demonstrate superiority compared to Novartis's Gleevec (imatinib)*, the current standard of care in this setting.

 Low dose nilotinib is also being investigated for use in Alzheimer's disease, as well as for ALS, dementia and Huntington's disease.

+Nioltinib can be prepared as an amorphous solid distribution with resonant acoustic mixing in an attempt to avoid the interaction issues Tasigna has with food.
+Some work was done with 26 healthy volunteers, but a larger study has not been attempted.